pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 #### Existing math libraries

-If this all sounds like too much trouble, there's a ton of excellent math libraries out there to use.
-It's very useful to study different libraries to see the various design choices that were made too.
+If this all sounds like too much trouble, there's a ton of excellent math libraries out there to choose from.
+It's useful to study different implementations to see the various design choices that were made.

 - [glm](https://github.com/g-truc/glm) - C++
 - [cglm](https://github.com/recp/cglm) - C